-- 3.1.1 There are 4 broad areas of only areas of disagreement between both sides, these are - The Local Housing Need figure that should be used in this inquiry - What position of possible sites, of the Council, should form the basis of the 5YHLS assessment - ii.
-How student accommodation is included within the supply - i. iii.
-The sites to be included is with the sites that should be included within the supply.
+- 3.1.1 There are 3 broad areas of disagreement between both sides, these are - i.
+What position of possible sites, of the Council, should form the basis of the 5YHLS assessment - ii.
+How student accommodation is included within the supply - iii.
+The sites to be included within the supply.